 Future films have said they intend to appeal against the tax tribunal judgement: “We maintain that this investment is very much a commercial opportunity.
 We are disappointed with the decision and intend to vigorously appeal it,” a spokesman said.

-Two ‘aggressive’ tax avoidance schemes adopted by Barclay’s bank have already been shut down in March 2012.
+Two ‘aggressive’schemes adopted by Barclay’s bank have already been shut down in March 2012.

 Although the definition of an ‘aggressive’ scheme it yet to have been confirmed it is thought that the introduction of the GAAR will affect Britain’s high-net worth individuals and companies the most, as the wealthy are more advantaged from the use of tax avoidance schemes; more information on the GAAR can be expected in the coming year.